 Pintangle focuses on contemporary hand embroidery and crazy quilting.
-Here you will find a stitch dictionary of hand stitch tutorials, free patterns, eye candy galore, and I highlight stitch related online resources.
+You will find my stitch dictionary of hand embroidery tutorials and, free hand embroidery patterns.
+I also host the Take a Stitch Tuesday (TAST) challenge here.
 I mainly focus on hand embroidery and crazy quilting as my aim is to promote and encourage hand embroidery as a form of self expression.